Warren-bett236/akan-name-generator/README.md

 ##  Description

-The Akan Name Generator is a simple web application that calculates the day of the week a user was born and assigns the corresponding Ghanaian Akan name based on their gender.
+The Akan Name Generator is a simple web application that calculates the day of the week a person was born and assigns the corresponding Ghanaian Akan name based on their gender.

-Akan names are traditional names given to children in Ghana according to the day of the week they were born.

 ##  Author